iceteagroup/wisej-examples/README.md

 ### New projects

-* RuntimeLocalization - Update localization using reflection. - 27 Jul 2018
+* RuntimeLocalization - Update localized resources using reflection. - 27 Jul 2018
 * TreeGrid - Use a DataGridView as a tree. - 16 Jul 2018
 * HtmlJsonAndMain - Interesting details about the 3 startup files. - 15 Jul 2018
 * ReadOnlyMixin - Well documented example of mixin. - 15 Jul 2018